-- (1) A person may contest an election as a ward candidate only if that person is nominated on a prescribed form and that form is submitted to the office of the Commission's local representative by not later than a date stated in the timetable for the election. - (2) The following must be attached to a nomination when the nomination is submitted to the Commission: - (a) In the case of an independent ward candidate, a prescribed form with the signatures of at least 50 voters whose names appear on the segment of the voters' roll for any voting district in the ward; - (b) a prescribed acceptance of nomination signed by the ward candidate; - (c) a certified copy of the page of the candidate's identification document on which the candidate's photo, name and identity number appear; and - (d) a deposit equal to a prescribed amount, if any, payable by means of a bank guaranteed cheque in favour of the Commission. - (3) The Commission must accept a nomination submitted to it and allow the nominated person to stand as a candidate in the ward if section $\underline{16(1)}$ and subsections $\underline{(1)}$ and $\underline{(2)}$ of this section have been complied with.
+(1) A person may contest an election as a ward candidate only if that person is nominated on a prescribed form and that form is submitted to the office of the Commission's local representative by not later than a date stated in the timetable for the election.

+- (2) The following must be attached to a nomination when it is submitted: - (a) In the case of an independent ward candidate, a prescribed form with the signatures of at least 50 voters whose names appear on the municipality's segment of the voters' roll for any voting district in the contested ward; - (b) a prescribed acceptance of nomination signed by the candidate; - (c) a copy of the page of the candidate's identity document on which the candidate's photo, name and identity number appear; - (d) a deposit equal to a prescribed amount, if any, payable by means of a bank guaranteed cheque in favour of the Commission; - (e) a prescribed undertaking, signed by the candidate, to be bound by the Code; and - (f) a prescribed declaration, signed by the candidate, that he or she is not disqualified from standing for election in terms of the Constitution or any applicable legislation.